 The archaeological APE was defined as the area contained within the footprint of construction where the proposed design changes are to occur.
 Background research and a review of the Florida Master Site File (FMSF) and the NRHP indicated that one previously recorded archaeological site is located within the project APE.
 This site, 8LL00777, the San Carlos Island Site, is a shell midden recorded in 1987 as the result of an informant interview (FMSF).
 The State Historic Preservation Officer (SHPO) has not evaluated the site.
-A review of relevant site location information for environmentally similar areas within Charlotte, Hendry, and Lee Counties including the Lee County Archaeological Sensitivity Map indicated a moderate potential for prehistoric archaeological sites.
-However, the APE was determined to have a low to very low potential for prehistoric archaeological sites due to the tidal and partially inundated soils and infill.
+A review of relevant site location information for environmentally similar areas within Charlotte, Hendry, and Lee Counties including the Lee County Archaeological Sensitivity Map indicated a moderate potential for prehistoric archaeological sites due to the tidal and partially inundated soils and infill.
 There was also a low potential for historic archaeological sites.
 The results of background research and archaeological field survey, including excavation of 41 shovel tests and surface reconnaissance found no evidence of 8LL00777 and did not identify any prehistoric or historic archaeological sites within the APE.